Vinaykanaujiya/Portfolio-Vinay/README.md

 # Portfolio-Vinay
-This is sample Portifolio projevt
+This is sample Portfolio..

-like the project.
+like the portfolio.